Call for Papers 2016 Annual Conference

 One strategy that has proved successful in some areas is cooperation among entrepreneurs.
 Collective action can create an ecosystem that benefits the community as a whole and each enterprise individually.
 Partnerships among entrepreneurs, as a cooperative strategy, can be crucial in the survival rates of new firms by developing their individual strengths and maximizing their collective impact.
 Furthermore, these strategies can improve the size and employment generation of firms (i.e. becoming dynamic entrepreneurs), thus producing sustainable growth.
 We are particularly interested in papers that address the following issues:

 - What are the external and internal factors that allow/facilitate scaling up successful business models in Latin America?

 - What are the constraints faced by Latin American startups to scale up and grow?

 - How can firms mitigate those constraints?
 What can governments do to minimize those constraints?

 Papers in all areas of business and economics are invited.
-We especially invite those that explore “glocal” initiatives and their role in economic prosperity.
+We especially invite those that explore the growth strategies of entrepreneurial ventures and their role in regional economic development.
 All papers submitted must focus on the business or economic environment of Latin America or the Caribbean.
-Paper deadline submission is November 1, 2014.
+Paper deadline submission is November 1, 2015.

-BALAS publishes a conference Proceedings of the papers accepted amd presented at the conference.
-In addition the Journal of Business Research and Academia / Revista Latinoamericana de Administración will publish special issues with the best papers of the BALAS 2016 conference.
+BALAS publishes the Proceedings of the papers accepted and presented at the conference.
+In addition, the Journal of Business Research and Academia Revista Latinoamericana de Administración will publish a selection of the best papers of the BALAS 2016 conference.
 The best teaching cases will be eligible to be included in the CLADEA-BALAS Case Collection distributed by Harvard Business Publishing.

 To see a more detailed description of the various tracks click here.